 Mestizos mainly live along the coast and have a mixed culture influenced by indigenous and European customs.
 Indigenous Peruvians mostly live in rural areas, particularly in the Andes and Amazon.
 The term andinos refers to indigenous people living in the Andes, charapas to inhabitants of the Amazon, and costeños are those who live on the coastal plains.
 Over 50 distinct indigenous Amazonian groups maintain traditional lifestyles.
 Due to internal migration, today, many indigenous Peruvians live in urban areas or city outskirts in pueblos jóvenes ("young towns," or shanty towns, see p.
-1 of Family and .
-Kinship).
+1 of Family and Kinship).

 Peru is home to the two largest indigenous populations on the American continents.
 The largest group is the Quechua, who primarily reside in the Andean highlands of Bolivia, Ecuador, and Peru.
-The second is the Avmara, who mainly live on the plateau of the central Andes in Peru and Bolivia, with smaller populations in Argentina and Chile.
+The second is the Aymara, who mainly live on the plateau of the central Andes in Peru and Bolivia, with smaller populations in Argentina and Chile.

-Many white Peruvians of Spanish other European descent immigrated during the colonial era and the First and Second World Wars (see p.
-7-8 of History and Myth).
-Today, they concentrate in large cities along the coast, such as Lima and Truiillo.
+Many white Peruvians of Spanish and other European descent immigrated during the colonial era and the First and Second World Wars (see History and Myth).

-The Spanish first brought enslaved Africans to Peru during the colonial era (see p.
-3-4 of History and Myth), and they typically remained enslaved until Ramón Castilla abolished slavery in 1854 (see p.
-6 of History and Myth).
+Today, they concentrate in large cities along the coast, such as enslaved until Ramón Castilla abolished slavery in 1854 (see History and Myth).
 Today, Afro-Peruvians primarily live in Lima and central coastal valleys.